PrestaShop/docs/src/content/1.7/modules/sell/techvalidation-keysteps.md

 - We are very strict and meticulous when it comes to New modules.
 - For major updates, we have the exact same verifications that the New modules.
-- For minor updates, we verify the validator and we also have a Diff Tool to only see the modifications.
+- For minor updates, we rely on the validator and we also have a Diff Tool to only see the modifications.

 Let's now give you more details on how we handle them all.